What Are Primary and Secondary Sources? Content Marketing Tips

 But how reliable is AI?
 Not very, based on what we’re seeing.
 Yes, it gets a lot of stuff right.
 It also gets a lot of stuff wrong.
 And where the heck is it getting the right stuff and wrong stuff from—that’s the thing you need to ask yourself.

-And it’s precisely WHY you always need to cite sources in your blog posts, white papers, and ebooks—and it’s your responsibility to evaluate said sources before you include them in the first place.
+And it’s precisely WHY you always need to cite sources in your blog posts, white papers, and ebooks.
+As a writer, it’s your responsibility to evaluate said sources before you include them in the first place.

 • Is the source reputable?